What is a market order?

 When placing a market order, you are guaranteed an order fill as long as there is a bid price (greater than 0.00) when selling or an ask price when buying.
 This rule applies to equities, equity options, futures, and options on futures.
 However, there are pros and cons to market orders.

-When selecting Market as your order type, MKT will appear in the price field, indicating that your order will fill at the market.
+When selecting Market as your order type for stocks, MKT will appear in the price field, indicating that your order will fill at the market.
 Additionally, Market orders are not available for any multi-leg options orders (verticals, iron condors, calendars, etc.).

 Pros: When routing a market order you are guaranteed that your order will fill in its entirety or partially (when there is no market).
 For example, if you route an order to buy 500 shares of XYZ @ MKT and the current ask price is $20, then your entire order will fill.